SilbigerLab/Protocols/Probe_and_Logger_Protocols/HOBO_pH_Logger/README.md

 1. After Tris calibrating, allow the instrument to continue logging until deployment.
 HOBOware will need these calibration points included with the deployment data for processing.

 2. Leave pH sensor submerged in KCl solution until ready to submerge in sea water.

+3. When ready to deploy, take off the KCl storage cap and attach the anti-biofouling copper guard to the sensor.

 3. Deploy the logger so that it is secure and will not be moved by currents or surge.